Liberté, égalité, fraternité: 20th century

 During the German occupation of France in World War II, this motto was replaced by the reactionary phrase "travail, famille, patrie" (work, family, fatherland) by Marshal Pétain, who became the leader of the new Vichy French government in 1940.
 Pétain had taken this motto from the colonel de la Rocque's Parti social français (PSF), although the latter considered it more appropriate for a movement than for a regime.

-Indian polymath and social reformer B.R.
-Ambedkar quoted "I Like the Religion That Teaches Liberty, Equality, and Fraternity".